 - f) Banking Equivalent This method will include scalars that are calibrated to a level equivalent to Basel banking requirements. - g) Internal Models This method will include scalars that are calibrated to a level equivalent to the average level indicated by company internal model results.
 While awaiting further analysis, unscaled values are being used as placeholders. - h) Supervisory Assessment Approach This method uses the local PCR (or equivalent) as the required capital for regimes that produce comparable outcomes to the ICS based on certain criteria (eg equivalent level of solvency protection).
-That is, set scalars equal to 100%.
-This approach is a sub-set of the unscaled approach. - Reverse Engineered ICS This method uses scalars that are calibrated to a level equivalent to the average level of ICS Version 2.0 for the monitoring period.
-Based on discussion of results from the 2020 AM data collection, the US and interested jurisdictions decided that work on this method would be suspended to focus on viable methodologies.
+That is, scalars are equal to 100%.
+This approach is a sub-set of the unscaled approach.
+This approach is numerically equivalent to the Provisional AM; therefore, a separate column is not included in the Template. - i) Reverse Engineered ICS This method is calibrated to the average level of ICS Version 2.0 for the monitoring period.
+After review, this method was determined to not be within the range of reasonable methodologies that have the potential to achieve the goals described in the AM Level 1 document.
+It is listed here for completeness but will not be included in the Template.

 27. To aid with the development of scalars, input was solicited on the reasonableness of the methodologies being tested.
-One response received is that scalar methodologies may need to differentiate between risk-based and non-risk based regimes.
+One response received is that scalar methodologies may need to differentiate between risk-based and non-risk-based regimes.
 An insurance capital regime is risk-based if the amount of capital that an insurer is required to hold varies with its solvency risk.
-An example of a non-risk based requirement is a fixed (ie constant) capital requirement.
-While the appropriate choice of scalar is expected to bring different risk-based regimes to a common level, it is not yet known if this would be possible for all types of non-risk based requirements.
-To ensure adequate capital for non-risk based regimes, results from the AM data collection are being used to investigate the materiality of this issue and possible safeguards for mitigation.
-The default safeguard - which is applied automatically in the Template - floors required capital for non-risk based entities at the amount of available capital.
+When an appropriate scaling method is chosen, it is possible to scale one risk-based regime to a level that is equivalent to another.
+An example of a non-risk-based requirement is a fixed (ie constant) capital requirement.
+Regimes, material to the AM data collection, are being reviewed to determine whether they are risk-based.
+A list of the status of each regime is on the AM22.Scaling Options worksheet.
+Regimes that have not been reviewed are marked as "non-risk-based".
+While the appropriate choice of scalar is expected to bring different risk-based regimes to a common level, it is not yet known if this would be possible for all types of non-risk-based requirements.

+28. To ensure adequate capital for non-risk-based regimes, results from the AM data collection are being used to investigate the materiality of this issue and possible safeguards for mitigation.
+The default safeguard - which is applied automatically in the Template - floors required capital for non-risk-based entities at 50% of the amount of available capital.
+The default safeguard is a placeholder and subject to further review.